Use Flow with Cursor, VS Code, and other IDEs

 Dictate in your IDE

-2. Press your Flow hotkey (default: Fn) to start dictating.
+Press your Flow hotkey to start dictating (default: Fn on Mac, Ctrl+Win on Windows).

-Tip: If your Fn key is unavailable, Flow uses Ctrl+Option as a backup hotkey.
+Tip: On Mac, if your Fn key is unavailable, Flow uses Ctrl+Option as a backup hotkey.

 Flow inserts dictated text using your system's paste shortcut.
 Some terminals expect a different shortcut (such as Ctrl+Shift+V), so Flow's paste may not work the first time.